-We are also evaluating the pharmacodynamics, safety and efficacy of ABBV-RGX-314 in patients with wet AMD using the subretinal delivery approach in a Phase II bridging study using cGMP material produced by our NAVXpressTM suspension platform process.
-In February 2023, interim data was presented demonstrating that ABBV-RGX-314 manufactured using our NAVXpressTM suspension platform process was well-tolerated and exhibited a similar clinical profile to the initial adherent cell culture process used in the Phase I/IIa trial.
-Patients in the two high dose cohorts also demonstrated stable to improved best-corrected visual acuity (BCVA) and central retinal thickness (CRT), and meaningful reductions in anti-VEGF burden, with a majority of subjects injection-free.
-This material has been incorporated in the pivotal patients from ATMOSPHERE and ASCENT having bilateral disease who previously received a subretinal injection of ABBV-RGX-314.
-Data from patients enrolled in this study are expected to further support global regulatory submission plans.
+Our study evaluating the pharmacodynamics, safety and efficacy of ABBV-RGX-314 in patients with wet AMD using the subretinal delivery approach in a Phase II bridging study using cGMP material produced by our NAVXpress platform process is now fully enrolled.
+This Phase II pharmacodynamic study is designed to evaluate the same dose levels being used in the two pivotal trials.
+In July 2023, updated interim data was presented at the American Society of Retina Specialists annual meeting, demonstrating that ABBV-RGX-314 manufactured using our NAVXpress platform process was well tolerated at both dose levels, initial data in the low dose cohort through 6 months exhibited expected protein levels along with stable to improved best corrected visual acuity and central retinal thickness, as well as meaningful reductions in anti-VEGF burden, with most subjects (11/15, 73%) remaining injection-free.